If you’ve got a question about making a claim, our FAQs are here to help you find the answer.

 In most cases, you’ll need a referral from a GP before making a claim.
 You can self-refer for some mental health treatments if they’re covered by your plan, so you don’t have to wait to see a GP first.
 If you have Out-patient Cover, you can also self-refer for physiotherapy through our network of over 2,000 physiotherapy clinics.

-However, there are some cases where we’ll accept referrals that haven’t been made by a GP.
+There are some cases where we’ll take referrals that haven’t been made by a GP.
 For example, referrals following a health screen or treatment in accident and emergency.
 For certain conditions, a referral may also be made by a dentist or optician.

 Can a Vitality GP complete my claim form?

-No, a claim form needs to be completed by your usual GP who has access to your full medical history.
+No, it needs to be completed by your usual GP who has access to your full medical history.

 In an emergency